numerical-nexus/numerical-nexus.github.io/README.md

 # marimo WebAssembly + GitHub Pages Template

-This template repository demonstrates how to export [marimo](https://marimo.io) notebooks to WebAssembly and deploy them to GitHub Pages.
+HOWDY This template repository demonstrates how to export [marimo](https://marimo.io) notebooks to WebAssembly and deploy them to GitHub Pages.

 ## 📚 Included Examples